Security¶

 - ✅ All agent edits are attributable, auditable, and reversible using native Google Workspace tools

-- ✅ Tokens are never exposed in browser URLs or history
+- ✅ Google access tokens are never exposed in browser URLs or history

 Summary¶